chebbi603/FlutterUIParser/docs/flutter-ANALYTICS_API_INTEGRATION.md

 - `page`: optional page identifier
 - `sessionId`: optional string (only set when it is a valid 24-hex ObjectId)
 - `data`: optional object containing metadata and tags
+- `id`: optional top-level user identifier (24-hex ObjectId).
+When present and valid, the backend attributes the event to this user.
+The client also mirrors this in `data.userId` for downstream analytics.

 ### Event Type Mapping